-Total: 50
+Total:

-E. Other Assignment Policies
+D. Other Assignment Policies

-- Style Guide: Follow the MLA style according to the MLA Handbook, 8th edition. - 2.
-Plagiarism is defined as copying any content without identifying the source.
+- 1. Style Guide: Follow the MLA style according to the MLA Handbook, 8th edition. - 2.
+Plagiarism: Plagiarism is defined as copying any content without identifying the source.
 This also includes taking another person's or AI entity's ideas or constructs and presenting them as your own.
-The use of AI-generated content in student work is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
-Plagiarism of any kind will not be tolerated. - 3.
-Other forms of cheating include copying another student's work, allowing a student to do your work, using notes instead of reading the literary works, basing your research essay on another essay, bringing cheat sheets or written information to a quiz or an exam, and working collaboratively with another student on individual assignments.
-This also includes handing in one essay for assignments given in two different courses to reduce the amount of student work.
-Please check with the professor if you have concerns or doubts about the academic approach you plan to take for an assignment. - 4.
-Late work: -10% from the final grade per day late. - 5.
+Plagiarism of any kind will not be tolerated.
+Most assignments at Calvary require the student to produce original work.
+Therefore, unless specifically permitted by the instructor, the use of AI-generated content is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
+AI, however, may be utilized in cases where the instructor has explicitly permitted its use to accomplish specific tasks.
+It is only in these cases that AI-generated (or modified) content may be submitted by the student.
+If there are any questions as to the permissibility of AI use for an assignment, please ask your instructor for clarification.
+Required class research papers must be original and not used for credit for any other class, (high school, college, or graduate/seminary), or resubmitted when retaking a course, without the professor's permission.
+Late work: -10% from the final grade per day late. - 3.
 Originality: Students may not hand in one paper for two different courses-even if the paper has been altered in some way.
 Students may not hand in a paper that was written for another class in previous courses.
 All work must be completely new and written solely by the student.